adarsh0raj/order-book-e2e/README.md

 3. **Single Trading Pair**: The application currently only supports trading a single asset (referred to as "RELIANCE" in the UI).

-4. **In-Memory Order Matching**: Order matching occurs in memory when orders are placed, which could be a performance bottleneck for high-frequency trading scenarios.
+4. **In-Memory Order Matching**: Order matching occurs in memory when orders are placed.

 5. **No WebSockets**: The application relies on regular polling rather than real-time WebSocket connections for updates.

-6. **Simple Price-Time Priority**: Orders are matched based on price-time priority without additional considerations for advanced order types.

 ## Approach and Thought Process

 ### Backend Architecture

 1. **File-based Database**: Rather than using a traditional database, I implemented a custom file-based storage system (`FileDB` class) that reads and writes to JSON files.
-This simplified the setup while maintaining data persistence.
+This simplified the setup while maintaining data persistence, and also this allowed to demostrate the full capabilities of the app without any external database connection or setup.

 2. **JWT Authentication**: I chose JWT for authentication because it's stateless and provides a good balance of security and simplicity.
 The token contains the user ID and username, allowing the system to identify users without additional database lookups.

-3. **Order Matching Engine**: The core of the application is the order matching engine implemented in `filedb.py`.
+3. **Order Matching Engine**: The order matching engine is implemented in `filedb.py`.
 When a new order is placed:
    - It first checks for matching orders in the opposite order book (bids for asks, asks for bids)
    - Orders are matched based on price-time priority
    - Partial fills are supported, leaving the remainder of an order active